fulopdaniel/color-management-app/README.md

 # Color management app

-This is a simple implementation of a color management application that capable of basic CRUD operations.
+This is a simple implementation of a color management application that is capable of basic CRUD operations.

 The application is separated to a backend and a frontend part - server and client.